IntelPython/dpctl/README.md

 ## Wheel

-Wheel package can be installed from PyPi and from Intel(R) channel on Anaconda.
+The `dpctl` can be installed using `pip` obtaining wheel packages either from PyPi or from Intel(R) channel on Anaconda.
 To install `dpctl` wheel package from Intel(R) channel on Anaconda, run the following command:

 ```bash